Parkinson’s and the Gut Microbiome: A Steady Start to a New Era of Research

 In recent efforts, scientists have even found mounting evidence that certain probiotic supplements containing a common bacterial strain, bacillus subtilis, were found to prevent the over accumulation of αSyn.
 In these preliminary animal studies, supplementing with this strain reversed the severity of tremors common to PD.
 Interestingly, this particular strain is very common in many over-the-counter probiotics and also in probiotic-rich foods such as kimchi.

 Clearly, the Gut-PD link is now a growing area of research showing promising potential for the many who suffer from neurological diseases.
-As we move further along into 2020, stay tuned with Viome or keep up to date with other great Parkinson’s resources like the Michael J Fox’s Foundation for Parkinson’s Research.
+As we move further along, stay tuned with Viome or keep up to date with other great Parkinson’s resources like the Michael J Fox’s Foundation for Parkinson’s Research.
 Who knows when the next great link will break!